FAQ

 Who is entitled to write a letter of recommendation for me?

-The letter of recommendation should be drafted by someone who is able to comment on your academic abilities and competencies.
-Therefore, the referee should be a lecturer (at least PhD level) who teaches full-time at your (or another) university.
+In general, the letter of recommendation should be drafted by someone who is able to comment on your academic abilities and competencies.

 Can my employer also write the letter of recommendation?